-The PDMP monitors the prescribing and dispensing of drugs that contain controlled dangerous substances (CDS).
-The goal of the PDMP is to assist in the identification and prevention of prescription drug abuse.
+The PDMP monitors dispensed drugs that contain controlled dangerous substances (CDS).
+The goal of the PDMP is to assist medical, pharmacy, and public health professionals in the identification and prevention of prescription drug abuse.
 It also promotes a balanced use of prescription data that preserves the professional practice of healthcare providers and legitimate access to optimal pharmaceutical care.

 Click the Maryland PDMP logo to begin your registration!